Abdul Rahim Khan-i-Khanan

-Khanzada Mirza Khan Abdul Rahim (17 December 1556 – 1 October 1627), popularly known as simply Rahim and titled Khan-i-Khanan', was a poet who lived in India during the rule of Mughal emperor Akbar, who was Rahim's mentor.
+Khanzada Mirza Khan Abdul Rahim (17 December 1556 – 1 October 1627), popularly known as simply Rahim and titled Khan-i-Khanan, was a poet who lived in India during the rule of Mughal emperor Akbar, who was Rahim's mentor.
 He was one of the nine important ministers (dewan) in Akbar's court, known as the Navaratnas.
 Rahim was known for his Hindustani dohe (couplets) and his books on astrology.

 Biography

-Abdul Rahim was born in Delhi, the son of Bairam Khan, Akbar's trusted guardian and mentor, who was of Turkic ancestry.
+Abdul Rahim was born in Lahore, the son of Bairam Khan, Akbar's trusted guardian and mentor, who was of Turkic extraction.
 When Humayun returned to India from his exile, he asked his nobles to forge matrimonial alliances with various zamindars and feudal lords across the nation.
 Humayun married the elder daughter of Khanzada Jamal Khan of Mewat (now the Nuh district of Haryana) and he asked Bairam Khan to marry the younger daughter.

 The Gazetteer of Ulwur (Alwar) states: